Jiahangca/Data-Structures-and-Algorithms-in-Python-Exercise/README.md

 # Data-Structures-and-Algorithms-in-Python-Exercise
-private answers to the exercise.
-Creativity and Project questions are answered if they are methioned in the context
+Private answers to the exercise in Data Structures and Algorithms in Python (Michael T. Goodrich) Creativity and Project questions are answered if they are methioned in the context